What is the most massive gravitational-wave source?: Inferring the maximum binary black hole mass using LVK priors

 The results of this analysis are shown in Figure \ref{fig:Mmax}.
-The posterior on $M_{max}$ has a 90\% credible interval of $134^{+7}_{-7}$ \Msun.
-In other words, if the component masses really followed flat priors, our best guess for the maximum total mass of a detectable binary black hole based on the full available LVK data set would be just $134$ \Msun.
+The posterior on $M_{max}$ has a 90\% credible interval of $167^{+4}_{-1}$ \Msun.
+In other words, if the component masses really followed flat priors, our best guess for the maximum total mass of a detectable binary black hole based on the full available LVK data set would be just $167$ \Msun.
 This, of course, is very significantly lower than the claimed mass of GW231123.
-However, this should not be unexpected: if we assume that the binary black hole masses follow a relatively compact underlying population distribution, then we are pushed toward the conclusion that GW231123 was a large statistical outlier.